-Details of the loss of the Belfast steamship Thesis are very vague as contemporary reports are unusually brief and lack any explanation of her loss.
+Details of the loss of the Thesis are very vague as contemporary reports are unusually brief and lack any explanation of her loss.
 She was en route from Middlesbrough to Belfast with a cargo of pig iron in October 1889.

 She had sailed north round Scotland and, as she turned south, she presumably passed through the Minch before taking a route close to the mainland and through the Sound of Mull.
 As she reached the south end of the Sound, towards midnight on Tuesday 15th, the night was calm and apparently clear.
+She apparently grounded on Inniemore Point, Morven and sank four hours later.
+Her crew were able to escape safely in the ship’s boats.

 The wreck of the Thesis lies on a steeply sloping shingle seabed in position 56°29.933’N, 005°41.466’W (GPS) only fifty metres from the rocky shoreline.
 The bow points to the shore and lies in just over 20 metres while the stern lies in 35 metres with a depth of around 30 – 32 metres on the wreck at the stern.
 The wreck itself is basically only the hull of the ship as all superstructure and decking have disappeared.
 Many of the hull plates have also fallen away and lie scattered on the seabed on either side of the wreck.
 Unfortunately in recent years the wreck has been damaged by a scallop dredger and the bow section is no longer as impressive as it was.